2019 Thai general election: Delays

-The date of the 2019 Thai general election had been subject to much speculation, given the uncertainty of Prayut and the junta since taking power in the May 2014 coup.
+The date of the 2019 general elections had been subject to much speculation, given the uncertainty of Prayut and the junta since taking power in the May 2014 coup.

 Shortly after the 2014 coup, Prayut said that elections would likely be held "by the end of 2015".
 By late 2014, however, several government officials had said publicly that elections would not be held until 2016, around mid-year.

-In May 2015, Deputy Prime Minister Wissanu Krea-ngam said that elections would now be held "around August or in September" 2016, after the government announced its intention to hold a referendum on its draft constitution, which would likely be held sometime in early 2016.
+In May 2015 Deputy Prime Minister Wissanu Krea-ngam said that elections would now be held "around August or in September" 2016, after the government announced its intention to hold a referendum on its draft constitution, which would likely be held sometime in early 2016.

-In June 2015, Prayut said that he was willing to stay in office for another two years if people "wanted him to", following a push by the National Reform Council (NRC), a government body established by the National Council for Peace and Order (NCPO), to hold a vote on whether or not the government's reforms should be completed before elections were held.
+In June 2015 Prayut said that he was willing to stay in office for another two years if people "wanted him to", following a push by the National Reform Council (NRC), a government body established by the National Council for Peace and Order (NCPO), to hold a vote on whether or not the government's reforms should be completed before elections were held.
 This would mean general elections might potentially not be held until early 2018, but a few days later distanced himself from the NRC's initiative after facing backlash for his remarks, saying "I'm not interested.
 It's all about the roadmap.
 Stop asking me [about the matter]."

-In October 2017, Prime Minister Prayut pledged that a general election would be held sometime in November 2018.
+In October 2017 Prime Minister Prayut pledged that a general election would be held sometime in November 2018.
 However, the selection of an election date gave way to rumours that Prime Minister Prayut would attempt to stay in power after the next election through a military-backed political party.
 While this was the case, in January 2018 Thailand's parliamentary body voted to postpone enforcement of a new election law by 90 days, further dragging out the timing of an election.
 At the time, the deputy prime minister said the parliament's decision could delay the election until February–March 2019.

-On 3 January 2019, Deputy Prime Minister Wissanu Krea-ngam told that the election will be delayed citing the royal coronation ceremony as the cause of the delay.
+On 3 January 2019 Deputy Prime Minister Wissanu Krea-ngam told that the election will be delayed citing the royal coronation ceremony as the cause of the delay.
 In response, former EC commissioner Somchai Srisutthiyakorn said the coronation doesn't affect the election and the previously promised 24 February date is still possible.

 Although the election date has to be set by the Election Commission, they cannot do so until the government issues a royal decree formally announcing the election.
 The government did not issue a royal decree on 3 January as previously planned and has declined to say when they will do so.

-On 10 January, the Bangkok Post reported that 24 February date for the election is no longer possible because the government has not published a royal decree and the EC would need at least 45 days to prepare the election.
+On 10 January the Bangkok Post reported that 24 February date for the election was no longer possible because the government has not published a royal decree and the EC would need at least 45 days to prepare the election.
 The following day, Wissanu Krea-ngam announced that the royal decree will be released sometime in January, paving way for an election "no later than March."